 Lawrence of Arabia (1962)

 Lawrence of Arabia was restored in 4k and printed to 1080p Blu-ray for its 50th anniversary in 2012, and later released to Digital 4k.
 But can you imagine the film with HDR?
 And, considering this epic masterpiece was shot on 65mm there’s plenty of room for a high megapixel scan.
 Apparently, there is a 4k Blu-ray edition in the works (listed on the Czech website Filmarena) that may hit stores in 2020.
-But so far, a date has not confirmed.
+But so far, a date has not been confirmed.
 You can already get Lawrence of Arabia in 4k UHD from retailers like Amazon Prime Video, Apple TV, and FandangoNow, but neither include HDR or soundtracks beyond a 5.1 mix.
 An Ultra HD Blu-ray edition of Lawrence of Arabia with High Dynamic Range would be one title to pre-order in advance.
-[Update: This film has been upgraded to 4k and boxed in Columbia Classics Vol. 1 releasing June 16, 2020.
-Read more.]
+[Update: This film has been upgraded to 4k and boxed in the Columbia Classics 4k Ultra HD Vol. 1 (6/16/2020) and as a single 4k Blu-ray edition (6/7/2022).
+Read a review.]

 How about you?
 Are there any movies you’ve been hoping to get a 4k upgrade?
 Let us know in the comments below.
 And, be sure to check out our list of Ultra HD Blu-ray discs for reference to all existing and confirmed future releases.